“Uplink established, we’re good to go. Viv, can you hear us?”

 >>>>>>>>>

-Meanwhile, the crew inside the wolverine's belly is anything but stalling.
-They coordinate drones via hand gesture, helping them measure and scan every ridge and fold, details on an otherwise smooth surface too fine to be made out at the more commonly-designated small scale.
+Meanwhile, the crew inside the wolverine’s belly is anything but stalling.
+They coordinate drones via hand gesture, helping them measure and scan every ridge and fold; details on an otherwise smooth surface too fine to be made out at any scale for practical use.
+Until now, anyway.

 “So maybe there’s not as much engagement from Viv as we thought there would be,” Will says to break the silence as they set up a tripod for a panoramic shot, “but I’m still glad we’re doing this.”

-Bern lets out an emphatic noise of agreement, followed up by a chuckle from Micah.
+Bern mumbles an emphatic noise of agreement, followed up by a chuckle from Micah.

 “You two would have been happy even if it wasn’t an experiment,” the bat says, ascending to scan the higher regions.
 The walls undulate in a rhythm indeterminable at this scale; it’s like trying to find consistency in an ocean tide.